 Are KDP low content books dead?

 Yes, low content books are dead.
 Or at least that is what you want to tell everyone ELSE in order to keep them out of this game.
 I have made a handsome profit while everyone else was claiming that it was dead.
-Still know some people making 5 figures consistently today.
+So Low content books are worth it and I know some people making 5 figures consistently today.

 Why the outcry?
 You have a bunch of people who have no clue how to make market research, or put a decent title together, they throw something on amazon and they don’t make money and they claim that it doesn’t work.
 Sorry, but no. Amazon is a frighteningly large store and if you know where to look, you can find lots of untapped niches.
 It all starts with good research, you cannot go into a niche that has thousands of competitors and think you can make a buck right away.